A Reflection on Reading & Writing

 ~Laozu, The Dao de Qing

-I went to school in China almost forty years ago.
-I was not a particularly good student, but I loved living in China--when China was a much more rural country than it is now.
-Back then there were few cars on the streets of Beijing and only one high rise building, the Beijing Hotel--almost ten stories high--where the few foreigners, business seekers and reporters in the city lived and stayed and drank and dissipated their days and nights away--or so it seemed to me.
-The Chinese people, aside from the communist party elite, were poor, but incessantly gracious, and few seemed unhappy.
-One night while visiting a Zhang Hong Nian a poet, artist and friend of mine, I asked how, in the face of such daily hardship, the average Chinese person maintained their dignity and sense of humor.
+I went to Beijing Teachers College, in China, almost forty years ago.
+1981 or 1982.
+I was not a particularly good student, but I loved living in China—when China was a much more rural country than now.
+There were few cars on the streets of Beijing and only one high rise building, the Beijing Hotel—that dwarfed the skyline at almost ten stories high—where the few foreigners, business seekers and reporters in the city lived and stayed and drank and dissipated their days and nights away—or so it seemed to me.
+The Chinese people, aside from the communist party elite, were invariably poor, but incessantly gracious, and few seemed unhappy.
+One night while visiting a Zhang Hong Nian, a poet, artist and friend of mine, I asked how, in the face of such daily hardship, the average Chinese person maintained their dignity and sense of humor.